msavin/Mongol-meteor-explore-minimongo-devtools/README.md

 ----------
 Mongol Pro is available as part of the Meteor Toys suite.
 The Pro version allows you to reset your MongoDB collections and includes a trash can for restoring removed documents.
 To see the other tools available, go to the <a href="http://meteor.toys">Meteor Toys</a> website.

+FAQ
+---
+Does Mongol require insecure to work?
+No, Meteor has its own set of method's that enable it work without disrupting your application permissions.

+Will Mongol ship to my production application?
+No, Mongol is a debugOnly package, meaning Meteor's build process will not compile it into production code.

+Are there any other development tools that complement Mongol?
+JetSetter is an open-source package like Mongol but for Session variables.
+Both are also available in the premium <a href="http://bit.ly/1ARJG4x">Meteor Toys</a> bundle.

 Additional Information
 ----------------------
  - Available on <a href="https://github.com/msavin/Mongol/">GitHub</a> and <a href="https://atmospherejs.com/msavin/mongol">Atmosphere</a>